itsananderson/wp2md/README.md

 Installation
 ------------

-To install, clone/download everything in the repository, then upload it to server.
+To install, clone/download everything in the repository, then upload it to your server (or run it on your own machine).
+It doesn't use a database, so as long as you've got an Apache/Nginx server with PHP, you should be able to get it running with minimal configuration.

 I will eventually flesh out the CLI handler, but for now it does nothing.